olivier-carrere/redaction-technique.org/src/content/docs/en/veille/creer-des-documents-differents-a-partir-des-memes-sources-restructuredtext-jinja-objet-texte-conditionnel.md

 ---
-title: "Create different documents from the same sources via Jinja (object method)".
+title: "Create different documents from the same sources via Jinja (object method)"
 description: "Profiling content with Jinja by defining objects (audience, platform, version, etc.) to include or exclude blocks according to their attributes using a Python script profiling.py."
 ---